-- URL: URL of your LDAP server, including schema (ldap:// or ldaps://) and port. - Search base DN: Base DN to use for searching users/groups. - Additional user DN: Appended to "Search base DN" and used for finding users. - Additional group DN: Appended to "Search base DN" and used for finding groups. - Admin Group Name: Members of this group will have admin privileges on Management Center. - User Group Name: Members of this group will have read and write privileges on Management Center. - Read-only User Group Name: Members of this group will only have read privilege on Management Center.
+- URL: URL of your LDAP server, including schema (ldap:// or ldaps://) and port. - Distinguished name (DN) of user: DN of a user that has admin privileges on the LDAP server.
+It is used to connect to the server when authenticating users. - Password: Password for the same user. - Search base DN: Base DN to use for searching users/groups. - Additional user DN: Appended to "Search base DN" and used for finding users. - Additional group DN: Appended to "Search base DN" and used for finding groups. - Admin Group Name: Members of this group will have admin privileges on the Management Center. - User Group Name: Members of this group will have read and write privileges on the Management Center. - Read-only User Group Name: Members of this group will have only read privilege on the Management Center. - Metrics-only Group Name: Members of this group will have the privilege to see only the metrics on the Management Center. - Start TLS: Enable if your LDAP server uses Start TLS. - User Search Filter: LDAP search filter expression to search for users.
+For example, uid={0} searches for a username that matches with the uid attribute. - Group Search Filter: LDAP search filter expression to search for groups.
+For example, uniquemember={0} searches for a group that matches with the uniquemember attribute.